Disruption-Consulting/autoMigrate/README.md

 ```

 - sets all application tablespaces to read only
-- display the command to run on the TARGET server which will complete the migration
+- outputs the command to be run on the TARGET server

 ## COMPLETE MIGRATION ON TARGET

 Logon to target server as "oracle" software owner or any account belonging to the "dba" OS group.

-Source the pre-created target CDB, i.e. setting ORACLE_HOME and ORACLE_SID.

-Copy/paste the command displayed after running the script on the SOURCE server, e.g.
+Copy/paste the command output after running the script on the SOURCE server, e.g.

 ```
-./runMigration.sh -c MIGRATION19/'"hmN_a1a0~Y"' -t 172.17.0.3:1521/orcl -p PDB1
+./runMigration.sh -c MIGRATION19/'"hmN_a1a0~Y"' -t 172.17.0.3:1521/orcl -p DBNAME
 ```

-- creates the target PDB
+- creates the target PDB named according to "-p" argument (will be the DB_NAME of source database)
-- creates PDBADMIN schema within PDB
+- creates PDBADMIN schema within the PDB
-- creates dblink using above details within the PDB
+- creates dblink using credentials specified in the "-c" argument and TNS location specified in the "-t" argument
-- transfers data files from SOURCE to TARGET
+- transfers application tablespace data files from SOURCE to TARGET
-- runs DATAPUMP to integrate the data files, copy metadata and perform post-migration tasks.
+- runs DATAPUMP with NETWORK_LINK option to integrate the data files, copy metadata and perform post-migration tasks.

 ## REFERENCES